telefonicaid/fiware-glancesync/README.rst

 image in a destination target, with the name of the image to synchronise.
 In this situation, GlanceSync takes the first image that is found with the same checkum (or absolutely the first image that is found if there is not a checksum match) and prints a warning for each duplicated image detected.
+Master images with duplicated names are not synchronised and a warning is printed.

 Image names with duplicated names are easy to avoid, with one serious
 exception: when ordinary users can publish their images as public (shared), the